China hits back after Biden criticises Xi’s COP26 no-show | Malay Mail

 COP26 has been billed as vital for the continued viability of the 2015 Paris Agreement under which nations promised to limit global temperature rises to “well below” 2C, and to work for a safer 1.5C cap.

-At the summit yesterday, nearly one hundred nations joined a US and European Union initiative to cut emissions of methane — a potent greenhouse gas — by at least 30 per cent this decade, with China among notable absentees.
+At the summit on Tuesday, nearly one hundred nations joined a US and European Union initiative to cut emissions of methane — a potent greenhouse gas — by at least 30 per cent this decade, with China among notable absentees.

 Experts say the initiative could have a powerful short-term impact on global heating.